danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 But there's a hidden cost to elegant abstractions in application code, especially on projects that will be maintained by multiple developers over many years.
 This post explores a real-world example where a well-intentioned dynamic pattern made the codebase harder to understand and maintain, even though the code itself was technically correct and elegantly written.

+While the example comes from a Rails app, the trade-offs it illustrates are relevant to any Ruby project.

 ## Where Are the Callers?

 I was investigating a Sidekiq job called `DataSyncer` that accepts a `class_name` as an argument: